akurmustafa/akurmustafa.github.io/blogs/query_optimization_introduction/query_optimization_introduction.md

 ![clock_header.jpg](images/clock_header.jpg)
-# Query Optimization - Part 1
+# Query Optimization - Introduction

 In this series of blog posts.
 I will talk about query optimization in general.
 However, before doing so; In this blog post we will cover